osenco/mpesa/README.md

 STK::validate();
 ```

 These functions take an optional argument for a callback function that processes the response.
 If none is provided, the function will return a succesful response.
-The callback function can either be a defined funtion closure(anonymous)
+The callback function can either be a defined funtion or a closure(anonymous)

 ```php
 function validate_data($data){